Our dream started in 2009.

 That’d give us an average of five weeks in each state, spending less time in smaller states (sorry Rhode Island) and more time in larger states (hellooooooo California).

-So that’s the plan.
-Starting January 1, 2018, we’ll be spending five years going on a 50 state road trip all round the US.
+So that’s what we’re doing.
+On January 1, 2018, we started our 5 year, 50 state road trip all round the US.

 We’d love for you to follow our journey and get some inspiration for your own travels, so click here to get our updates and we’ll be in touch.